REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Abstract

 \section{Abstract}

 Evaluating the alignment between textual prompts and generated images is critical for ensuring the reliability and usability of text-to-image (T2I) models.
-However, most existing evaluation methods rely on coarse-grained metrics or static QA pipelines, which lack fine-grained interpretability and struggle to reflect human preferences.
-To address this, we propose \textbf{\textsc{Revealer}}, a unified framework for element-level alignment evaluation based on reinforcement-guided visual reasoning.
+However, most existing evaluation methods rely on coarse-grained metrics or static Question Answering (QA) pipelines, which lack fine-grained interpretability and struggle to reflect human preferences.
+To address this, we propose \textbf{\textsc{Revealer}}, a reinforcement-guided visual reasoning framework for element-level text-to-image alignment evaluation.
 Adopting a structured ``grounding–reasoning–conclusion'' paradigm, our method enables Multimodal Large Language Models (MLLMs) to explicitly localize semantic elements and derive interpretable alignment judgments.
-We optimize the model via Group Relative Policy Optimization (GRPO) using a composite reward function that incorporates structural format, grounding accuracy, and alignment fidelity.
-Extensive experiments across four benchmarks—EvalMuse-40K, RichHF, MHaluBench, and GenAI-Bench—demonstrate that \textsc{Revealer} achieves state-of-the-art performance.
-Our approach consistently outperforms both strong proprietary models and supervised baselines while demonstrating superior inference efficiency compared to existing iterative visual reasoning methods.
+We optimize the model via Group Relative Policy Optimization (GRPO) using a multi-dimensional reward function that targets format compliance, localization precision, and alignment accuracy.
+Extensive experiments confirm that \textsc{Revealer} achieves state-of-the-art results across four benchmarks.
+Notably, on EvalMuse-40K, it surpasses the strong proprietary Gemini 3 Pro and Training-based baselines with absolute accuracy gains of \textbf{+4.0\%} and \textbf{+13.1\%}, respectively.
+Ablation studies further demonstrate the efficacy of our method, contributing a cumulative \textbf{19.4\%} improvement over the base model. \href{https://anonymous.4open.science/r/F698/}{Code: https://anonymous.4open.science/r/F698/}